qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

   having the same pixel value.

 ``Zones band number`` [raster band]
-  If the raster is multiband, choose the band that defines the zones
+  If the raster is multiband, choose the band that defines the zones.

   Default: *1*